AppFair/appfair.github.io/index.md

 The "App Fair" catalog is the list of valid app releases at [appfair/App releases](https://github.com/appfair/App/releases) cross-referenced with the metadata for the `App/` forks: issues, discussions, support info, wikis, project web site, etc.
 This metadata is accumulated using the public GitHub APIs, and the generation in the catalog is automated.
-It is typically generated after each successful `integrate-release` phase, but it can also run on a scheduled basis to re-validate catalog entires and ensure that only valid entries are included in the list of available apps.
+It is typically generated after each successful `integrate-release` phase, but the catalog is also re-generated on a scheduled basis to re-validate catalog entires and ensure that only valid entries are included in the list of available apps.

 ### Org Requirements

 In order for an organization's `/APP-ORG/App` project to be visible in the **App Fair.app** catalog, it must be a public organization with at least one public member.
 The organization must have a repository (or redirection) named "App" (literally), which must be a fork of the [appfair/App.git](https://github.com/appfair/App.git) repository.
-In addition, the repository must have issues & discussions enabled, and also must be public & un-archived.
+In addition, the repository must have issues and discussions enabled, and also must be public and un-archived.
 Finally, the `APP-ORG` organization's public contact must be a valid e-mail address ending in ".edu".

 ### Licensing